How to Pay for a Private-Party Car

 4. Slow

-Here are some drawbacks to cash transactions:
+Here are some drawbacks to physical cash transactions:

 Trust: do you really know the person you're dealing with?
 How do you know they’re not going to take your cash and run?